nipreps/qc-book/_sources/animal-qc/processing_examples.md

 :class: dropdown
 Wrong prior information: we tried to register a mouse target image to rat template!

-The reference image was a rat, but the target image was a mouse.
+The reference image was an average template made for rats, but the target image was a mouse.
 Although these species may have similar brain anatomy, the difference in scale was too large for the registration algorithm to overcome.

 **To correct this**, make sure that the template and target image are as similar as possible.